owaspsamm/website/content/en/assessment.md

 ### Online assessment

+The SAMMwise tool is part of the offical SAMM toolset and allows you to self-host an online assessment tool.  {{< external-link "https://github.com/owaspsamm/sammwise" "It's github repository and documentation can be found here">}}.

+Several 3rd party tools allow you to do online SAMM assessments too!
+Concord and Codific are both SAMM project sponsors that have created online SAMM assessment tools based on SAMMv2.
-One of our SAMM sponsors has created an {{< external-link "https://concordusa.com/SAMM/" "online calculator">}} based on SAMM v2.
+Concord has created the {{< external-link "https://concordusa.com/SAMM/" "online SAMM calculator">}}, while Codific {{< external-link "https://sammy.codific.com/" "has created SAMMY">}}.

 ### Next steps